caddev01/Finecal/README.md

 Finecal

-A calculator app with modern interface css styling
+A calculator app with modern interface